akira-endo/akira-endo.github.io/index.md

 1. **Endo A**, Nishiura H. Transmission dynamics of vivax malaria in the republic of Korea: effectiveness of anti-malarial mass chemoprophylaxis.
 Challenges in Malaria Research, Oxford, Sept.
 2014.
 (Poster)

 ## Grants, Awards and Scholarships
-1. Minister of Education, Culture Sports, Science and Technology of Japan Early Career Scientist Award (2024)
+1. The Commendation for Science and Technology by the Minister of Education, Culture, Sports, Science and Technology: The Young Scientists’ Award (2024)
 1. National University of Singapore Startup Grant (2023)
 1. Nagasaki University impactful paper award in 2021 (2022)
 1. Japan Science and Technology Agency: Precursory Research for Embryonic Science and Technology grant (2022)